TSlex/bds-ml-reg/Original_BDS_Python_Script/README.md

 # Data Processing for Strike Experiments on BDS Sensors
-# ALEKANDR - Please update your import script using this as a template
+# ALEKSANDER - Please update your import script using this as a template

 ## Purpose